opencrypto-io/dapp.js/README.md

 **EXPERIMENTAL VERSION - Don't use on production**

-**dapp.js** is a JavaScript library that provides a single, common abstraction interface of smart-contracts.
-Library makes easy to build applications on top of Ethereum blockchain.
+**dapp.js** is a JavaScript library & framework that provides a single, common abstraction interface of smart-contracts.
+Framework makes easy to build applications on top of Ethereum decentralized applications ([DApps](https://en.wikipedia.org/wiki/Decentralized_application)).

 ## Usage